milchoarnaudov/Autoplace/README.md

 ## Distributed

 The newer version of the app is with a distributed (microservice-based) architecture.
-I'm using the Eventual Consistency model with the Outbox pattern to keep data consistent with the help of RabbitMQ and Hangfire.
+I'm using the Eventual Consistency model and the Outbox pattern to keep data consistent with the help of RabbitMQ and Hangfire.

 ## Monolithic